St John's College, Cambridge: Third Court

 Third Court is entered through Shrewsbury Tower, which from 1765 to 1859 housed an observatory.
 Each of its ranges was built in a different style.
 Following the completion of the college library in 1624, the final sides of the Third Court were added between 1669 and 1672, after the college had recovered from the trauma of the English Civil War.
 The additions included a fine set of Dutch-gabled buildings backing onto the River Cam and a 'window-with-nothing-behind-it' that was designed to solve the problem of connecting the windowed library with the remainder of the court.

 Kitchen or Wren Bridge

-This was the first stone bridge erected at St John's College, continuing on from Kitchen lane.
+This was the first stone bridge erected at St John's College, continuing from Kitchen Lane.
 The crossing lies south of the Bridge of Sighs and was a replacement for a wooden bridge that had stood on the site since the foundation's early days as a hospital.
 Though Sir Christopher Wren submitted designs for the bridge, it was eventually built on a different site by a local mason, Robert Grumbold, who also built Trinity College Library.
 As with the Library, Grumbold's work was based on Wren's designs, and the bridge has become known as "the Wren Bridge".